aito.ai tutorials

 You can use Aito to predict "things" via different means, which follow the same paths as the data uploads.

-Use Aito HTTP API to make requests to query endpoints, and read predictions from responses (JSON).
+• Use to make requests to query endpoints, and read predictions from responses (JSON).
 Note that this is the most common option when using Aito with most of the automation platforms, such as Zapier, Integromat/Make and UiPath.

-Use Aito Python SDK's predict functions to send queries to Aito, and read the results from the response JSON.
+• Use 's predict functions to send queries to Aito, and read the results from the response JSON.
 This would be the recommended method when working with a Python native platform, such as Robocorp.

-Use the Airtable Extension to make get predictions automatically without code, based on your interactions with the Airtable base.
+• Use the to make get predictions automatically without code, based on your interactions with the Airtable base.
 This is the recommended method for users not having a software development background.

 Regardless of the chosen method, the big picture is simple.
 Once you have a dataset in Aito, you can choose any of the available predictive functions and give needed inputs, and read the results from Aito's response.
 As a usage paradigm, this is closer to interacting with a database than a machine learning model.